icyyci/ESC-Capstone-Project/README.md

 In this 'Announcement' page, students can view their latest request made, represented in a tabular format. **Students can locate this table by clicking on "Your Latest Request" tab (see screenshot below on how it looks like).**

-Note that the code for populating and rendering of the table is nested in the `SectionPill` element.

-Also note that if you observe the code, it does not actually retrieve any data from MongoDB, so for purpose of demonstration, there is an example request provided inside, in JSON format.
+Note that if you observe the code, it does not actually retrieve any data from MongoDB, so for purpose of demonstration, there is an example request provided inside, in JSON format.

 ```
 var request =